Cilegon Banten, Indonesia Travel Guide

 Coastal areas and Ujung Kulon A Park in Banten province are subjects of conservation.

 Waste management has challenges.
-Littering is common, and recycling infrastructure is limited.
+Littering is common, and recycling not much infrastructure.

 Water resources experience stress in densely residential zones.
 Mindful usage is encouraged.